Claude Desktop Extension

 You: Create an event on my Travel calendar called "Flight to New York".
 Departs San Francisco at 9 AM Pacific on April 10 and arrives at 5 PM Eastern the same day.

-Claude creates the event with the correct timezone on each end.
-In BusyCal, the start shows in Pacific time and the arrival in Eastern time.
+Claude creates the event with named timezone identifiers (America/Los_Angeles for departure, America/New_York for arrival).
+In BusyCal, the start shows in Pacific time and the arrival in Eastern time — using proper named timezones rather than raw UTC offsets.

 Add a location when creating an event